-After funds for additional PPP loans were appropriated in December, another 4.4 million loans have been approved for a total of \$233 billion by 5,240 lenders.
-Of the 4.4 million loans approved, 2.2 million have been second draw loans (\$191 billion) and 2.2 million have been first draw loans (\$42 billion).
+After funds for additional PPP loans were appropriated in December, another 6.7 million loans have been approved for a total of \$278 billion by 5,242 lenders in 2021.
+Of the 6.7 million loans approved, 2.9 million have been second draw loans (\$209 billion) and 3.8 million have been first draw loans (\$69 billion).
 These funds include specific set-asides that ensure equitable access of PPP funds, including for businesses with 10 or fewer employees or those in low- and moderate-income (LMI) areas.
-Previous evidence from Neilson, Humphries and Ulyssea (2020) showed that small businesses were less aware of the PPP and less likely to apply than larger businesses.15 But data on 2021 PPP lending has shown that the current round of PPP has been successful at reaching smaller and underserved businesses, an effort which was aided by the efforts of non-bank lenders.
+Previous evidence from Neilson, Humphries and Ulyssea (2020) showed that small businesses were less aware of the PPP and less likely to apply than larger businesses.
+He at data on 2021 PPP lending has shown that the current round of PPP has been successful at reaching smaller and underserved businesses, an effort which was aided by the efforts of non-bank lenders.

-Based on Census tract matching, we estimate that approximately 28 percent of PPP funds went to businesses in LMI areas-a figure proportionate to the LMI share of the U.S. population.
+Based on Census tract matching of first-draw PPP loans, we estimate that approximately 28 percent of PPP funds went to businesses in LMI areas-a figure proportionate to the LMI share of the U.S. population.
 The PPP has provided funds to a wide variety of industries in all sectors of the economy, including construction (12.4 percent), manufacturing (10.3 percent), food and hospitality services (8.1 percent), health care (12.9 percent), and retail (7.7 percent), among others.